Certain elements stopped us from taking best team to Asiad: Stimac's veiled dig at ISL organizers | Sports-Games

 ''It would not have been much different,'' he added, making clear what he thinks about the third-string players that ISL clubs have released.

-As the squad was stitched at the eleventh hour after the ISL clubs refused to release their players and organisers FSDL did not entertain a request to delay the start of the league by a few days, Stimac informed that the team will play its first match on Tuesday against China without a single session.
+As the squad was stitched at the eleventh hour after the ISL clubs refused to release their players and organisers Football Sports Development Limited (FSDL) did not entertain a request to delay the start of the league by a few days, Stimac informed that the team will play its first match on Tuesday against China without a single session.

 ''Players are arriving at Delhi airport at 5-6pm today.
 We are going to meet there and we have a flight at 10 pm to Hong Kong.
 We will wait (at Hong Kong airport) for another 5-6 hours for another flight which will take us to Hangzhou,'' Stimac's caustic comment wasn't lost on anyone.